mcsgroi/EnderLoop/README.md

 * Dremel with a diamond coated cutting bit (or another bit that can cut steel)

 #### Optional:
 * You may want to consider purchasing a few nylon washers to go above the springs, but below the heated bed.
 This will prevent damage to the heated bed from the metal spring.
-This is more of an Ender 3 design upgrade than an EnderLoop upgrade, but I think it's worth mentioning, especially if you replace the default springs with stronger ones.
+This is more of an Ender 3 design upgrade than an EnderLoop mod component, but I think it's worth mentioning, especially if you replace the default springs with stronger ones.
 * I sadly managed to break endstops while I was tinkering with design and assembly.
 If you find yourself in a similar predicament, these work as replacements https://www.amazon.com/gp/product/B08G7Y5C63/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 * I also unfortunately managed to fry my mainboard (specifically a driver) while I was tinkering and ended up replacing it with https://www.amazon.com/gp/product/B07TYFJ924/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1.
 These boards are fantastic because the drivers on them are INCREDIBLY quiet.
 The loudest part on the printer after installing one of these becomes the fans.